-Phones with and without the new connector are specially designed to handle the negative voltage swing of the analog audio signal.
+USB Type-C audio connections don’t actually have to be digital: you can actually get analog audio out too.
+The USB standard also supports “Audio Accessory Mode”, whereby the D+/D- pins switch roles to support analog audio signals—again, this isn’t new to USB Type-C. Many phones with and without the new connector are designed to handle the negative voltage swing of the analog audio signal.
 Accessory Mode is popular with older USB audio dock devices and the Android Open Accessory Protocol 2.0 with audio support has been around since Android 4.1.

-This approach is bad design, and only suitable for backward compatibility.
-Routing audio this way is no better than using the 3.5mm audio jack (digital signals aren’t used) and is often worse: the audio signal is placed next to noisy power and high-speed data lines, potentially reducing performance.
-Unfortunately, many new USB Type-C dongles and headphones make use of this mode, and support isn’t universal in the smartphone space either.
-This leads to many compatibility problems that consumers experience today.
+Routing audio this way is no better than the old system using the 3.5mm audio jack (since digital signals aren’t employed) and is often worse: the output devices used aren’t generally optimized for audio, and the analog signal is close to noisy power and high-speed data lines, potentially reducing performance due to interference and noise.
+Unfortunately, many new USB Type-C dongles and headphones do make use of this mode, and support isn’t universal in the smartphone space either.
+This leads to many compatibility problems, which makes for a frustrating end user experience.

-All of the above applies to the new market for USB Type-C headphones and is equally applicable to USB Type-C to 3.5mm cables and dongles.
-These also come in active and passive varieties.
+All of the above applies to the new market for USB Type-C headphones, as well as USB Type-C to 3.5mm cables, dongles, and adapters, which also come in both active and passive varieties.

 Audio Accessory Mode is not universally supported by smartphones, causing headphones and dongle compatibility issues.

-The former benefits from digital audio and an integrated DAC, just like digital USB headphones.
+The former benefits from digital audio and an integrated DAC, just like “digital” USB headphones.
 These can support USB Audio Class specifications too, although most of them will just implement a DAC and amplifier rather than any post-processing components.
-Passive dongles simply work by exploiting USB Audio Accessory Mode to obtain an analog signal from your smartphone, and as such are usually the cheaper option.
+Passive dongles work by exploiting USB Audio Accessory Mode to obtain an analog signal from your smartphone, and as such are usually the cheaper, and—as explained above—lower quality option.